 In July 2020 David attempted his first ever animal portrait of Scamp, a dog they had adopted with brain damage.
 Using the online advice from Bonny, David soon finished the portrait and has been hooked by the coloured pencil bug since.
 He started straight away on his next piece learning all the time and by the time he had finished his fourth portrait he was being asked to do commissioned pieces, since his work had progressed so much in just a few months.
 In the slide-show opposite you can see just how he has progressed in just 5 months.
 David has a natural talent for capturing the individual character of each animal he is lucky enough to draw.

 David and Clare have spent their time on Crete working with animal rescue charities and helping rehome animals through-out Europe as well as adopting older dogs with difficulties when no one else will give them a final chance.

 David's attention to detail and his drive to produce a beautiful portrait as well as capturing your beloved pet's unique character has quickly become apparent with every portrait he has completed.
 If you would like to discuss with him commissioning a portrait of your pet please feel free to get in touch by filling in the "Contact us" form and he will be back in touch as soon as he has seen your message.

-David is a now member of the UKCPS (United Kingdom Coloured Pencil Society) and intends to exhibit his artwork in 2021.
+David is a now member of the UKCPS (United Kingdom Coloured Pencil Society) and has successfully exhibited "Teddy Bear" at the Derwent Pencil Museum in May and "Barley Boy" at the 20th Gala Exhibition at the Oxo Towers London in October 2021.
 He lives in the mountains of Crete at the edge of Greece's last remaining Oak forest with his wife Clare and their 5 dogs and produces his drawings from his studio in the cupboard under the stairs.